Pioreactor/docs.pioreactor/user-guide/30-Advanced/05-camera-snapshots.md

 ## Raspberry Pi capture profiles

-In 26.9.0, Raspberry Pi captures use the native `rpicam-still` profile at `$DOT_PIOREACTOR/camera/viewing.conf` (normally `/home/pioreactor/.pioreactor/camera/viewing.conf`).
+Raspberry Pi captures use the native `rpicam-still` profile at `$DOT_PIOREACTOR/camera/viewing.conf` (normally `/home/pioreactor/.pioreactor/camera/viewing.conf`).
 It controls image settings such as resolution, tuning, exposure, and JPEG quality.
-The default profile uses JPEG quality `75`; the 26.8.1 release reduced the previous quality of `95` to reduce file sizes while retaining the image dimensions.
+The default profile uses JPEG quality `75` to keep file sizes small while retaining the image dimensions.

 Editing `viewing.conf` affects snapshots and focus previews on that Pioreactor.
 If `keep_camera_active=1`, restart the affected Pioreactor's Huey service or reboot it to apply profile edits to the persistent camera process.